kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 Snowmelt & Stumps is an independent single-author imprint with no formal business status.
 It's used as a matter of convenience in lieu of author name if/when a publisher or imprint field is required.

-*Blind the Eyes* and all other in-progress and full length works on this site are copyrighted by K.A.
+*Blind the Eyes* and all other in-progress and completed works on this site are copyrighted by K.A.
 Wiggins unless otherwise marked.

 Italian language ebook rights to *Letter From the End of the World* have been licensed to Virgibooks, Inc. The translated edition is *Lettera dalla fine del mondo*.